jimiryquai/around_the_us/README.md

-# Project 6: Around The U.S. (Part Three)
+# Project 8: Around The U.S. (Part V)
 =======

 ### Overview

-Around The U.S. (Part Three) is the sixth project in the Practicum by Yandex Professional Web Developer Certificate Program.
+Around The U.S. (Part V) is the eigth project in the Practicum by Yandex Professional Web Developer Certificate Program.

 ### Description